scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 But I ran into a couple problems.
 First, if you're using [CommonJS](https://webpack.github.io/docs/commonjs.html), you need to modify `module.exports` at least once per file.
 That's a whole lot of `// eslint-disable-line`.
 Second, [`eslint-plugin-react`](https://github.com/yannickcr/eslint-plugin-react) [pushes you](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-stateless-function.md) to use [Stateless Components](https://medium.com/@joshblack/stateless-components-in-react-0-14-f9798f8b992d) if your component is really simple.
 But then its [`prop-types`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md) rule will fire unless you add a `propTypes` key.
 And that's mutation of an object, once more.

 So I [submitted a pull request for the `no-mutation` rule](https://github.com/jhusain/eslint-plugin-immutable/pull/15).
 It allows you to specify exceptions to the rule, appropriate for your project.
 Sadly, there's been no movement on that pull request either.
 I really think they should merge it!
-I added comprehensive test coverage to the project with my PR!
+It includes comprehensive test coverage for the whole project!

 ### [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import)